 But closer study of the ancient dog genomes shows that they almost completely disappeared following the arrival of European settlers, leaving little or no trace in more modern American dogs.
 The researchers also found that a cancerous condition spread through the mating of dogs thousands of years ago is still present today and is the last remaining trace of these early dog populations that arrived in the Americas.

 “It is fascinating that a huge population of dogs that inhabited all corners of the Americans for thousands of years could have disappeared so rapidly,” the team said in a joint statement.

-“This suggest something catastrophic must have happened, but we do not have the evidence to explain this sudden disappearance yet.
+“This suggests something catastrophic must have happened, but we do not have the evidence to explain this sudden disappearance yet.
 It is ironic that the only vestige of a population that was likely wiped out by a disease is the genome of a transmissible cancer.”